 In the same way David and Saul [and everyone else] knew when the new moon would begin because the months were always a consistent 30 days long followed by the first visible light of a new moon.

 The Biblical New Moon is NOT the same as today’s astronomical new moon which is considered by astronomers to be the conjunction when there is no moonlight at all.

 Early civilizations around the world used calendars with months of 30 days and years of 360 days.
-These calendars functioned well until sometime in the 8th century BC when it suddenly became necessary to change the calendars.
-Then most civilizations around the world began to modify their calendars to allow for 5 extra days for the solar year and 6 fewer days for a lunar year of 12 full months; a modern lunar year is 354 days (12 months x 29.5 days).
+These calendars functioned well until sometime in the 8th century BC when suddenly it became necessary to change them.
+Then most civilizations around the world began to modify their calendars to allow for 5 extra days for the year making the modern year 365 1/4 days long; and 6 fewer days for a lunar year of 12 full months; a modern lunar year is 354 days (12 months x 29.5 days).

 The number of days in a year change was marked by the second King of Rome, Numa Pompilius, and by his Jewish contemporary, King Hezekiah.
-Later other civilizations adopted the new 365 day year as well.
-These events are thought by some to be linked with the shadow on the sundial going back 10 degrees in the days of Hezekiah around 700-750 BC.
+Later other civilizations adopted the new 365 day solar year as well.
+These events are linked by some with the shadow on the sundial going back 10 degrees in the days of Hezekiah.

 The change in the number of days in a solar year and in the lunar month as well, in about the 8th century B.C. necessitated the intercalation of a 13th month every so often to keep the lunar year in line with the seasons and the solar year.

 This new more complicated calendric system began about the time of Hezekiah which after that would have been needed through the days of Jesus Christ and is still needed today.

 About the time of Hezekiah the Sanhedrin began to set the new moons at Jerusalem and also set the new year from Jerusalem.